 Whether you use, store, or display your glass is a personal decision.
 Carolyn "likes to display glass where it can be enjoyed."
 If it has to be stored, wrap each piece individually in plain paper, cloth, or bubble wrap and store in cardboard boxes or plastic containers.
 Sudden temperature changes can cause the glass to crack or break, so try to store the glass in areas where the temperature remains constant.

-Get Your Own Depression Glass
+Check Your Own Closets for Depression Glass